-REPORTING:
+REPORTING

 Parents receive formal student progress information through two written reports; one at the end of Semester One, and one at the end of Semester Two.
+Semester reports are made available on SEQTA in electronic form.
 The report format complies with Commonwealth government requirements about plain language reporting, and the use of letter grades (A-E).
 The other important points about reporting are:

 - An information meeting for every class in the primary school is held in early Term One and all parents are invited to attend.
-The Secondary section has an information evening at the same time; - An Interim Report regarding student Effort and Behaviour is sent home at the end of Term One.
-It is not a comprehensive academic report, therefore only reports general progress; - Teachers also send work home in work sample folders or portfolios or test books at the end of Terms Two and Four (Primary); - Parent interviews will be held early in Term Two to allow discussion to take place in relation to student progress.
-Each respective section of the College will close early on this appointed day;

-• Parents are encouraged to contact the College, if there is any concern, to discuss student progress.
+The Secondary section has an information evening at the same time; - An Interim Report regarding student effort and behaviour is made available on SEQTA at the end of Term One.
+It is not a comprehensive academic report rather it only reports general progress; - Primary teachers send work home in work sample folders or portfolios or test books at the end of Terms Two and Four; - Parent interviews are held early in Term Two to allow discussion to take place in relation to student progress.
+Each respective section of the College will close early on this appointed day; - High School teachers release student assessments on SEQTA; - Parents are encouraged to contact the College, if there is any concern, to discuss student progress.

-STAFF HANDBOOK:
+STAFF HANDBOOK

-The Staff Handbook 2021 outlines the precise procedures that are followed in the College.
+The Staff Handbook 2022 outlines the precise procedures that are followed in the College.
 The information is a summary of College operations.
 It is revised each year.
 Staff use this general guide, along with more specific policy information, to make decisions and operate effectively.

-STAFF MEETINGS:
+STAFF MEETINGS

-Staff meetings are held Mondays from 3.30-4.30 p.m. in 2021 for both primary and secondary staff.
-Parents are requested to be prompt in collecting children Mondays, and not to request interviews with teachers on this day.
-By avoiding occupying teachers' time after school on Mondays, teachers are able to get respective meetings under way as soon as possible
+Staff meetings are held Mondays from 3.30-4.30 p.m. in 2022 for both primary and secondary staff.
+Parents are requested to be prompt in collecting their children on Mondays, and not to request interviews with teachers on this day.
+By avoiding teacher contact after school on Mondays, teachers are able to get respective meetings under way as soon as possible

-STUDENT LEAVE:
+STUDENT LEAVE